azu/kuromojin/README.md

 kuromojin pin kuromoji's version.

 It aim to dedupe kuromoji's dictionary.
-The dictionary is large and
+The dictionary is large and avoid to duplicated dictionary.

 ## Tests